Ferdi265/wl-mirror/README.md

 usage: wl-mirror [options] <output>

 options:
   -h,   --help                  show this help
   -V,   --version               print version
   -v,   --verbose               enable debug logging
-        --no-verbose       disable debug logging (default) -c,   --show-cursor      show the cursor on the mirrored screen (default) --no-show-cursor   don't show the cursor on the mirrored screen -i,   --invert-colors    invert colors in the mirrored screen --no-invert-colors don't invert colors in the mirrored screen (default) -f,   --freeze           freeze the current image on the screen --unfreeze         resume the screen capture after a freeze --toggle-freeze    toggle freeze state of screen capture -s l, --scaling linear   use linear scaling (default) -s n, --scaling nearest  use nearest neighbor scaling -s e, --scaling exact    only scale to exact multiples of the output size -b B  --backend B        use a specific backend for capturing the screen -t T, --transform T      apply custom transform T
+        --no-verbose            disable debug logging (default) -c,   --show-cursor           show the cursor on the mirrored screen (default) --no-show-cursor        don't show the cursor on the mirrored screen -i,   --invert-colors         invert colors in the mirrored screen --no-invert-colors      don't invert colors in the mirrored screen (default) -f,   --freeze                freeze the current image on the screen --unfreeze              resume the screen capture after a freeze --toggle-freeze         toggle freeze state of screen capture -F,   --fullscreen            open wl-mirror as fullscreen
-  -r R, --region R         capture custom region R
-        --no-region        capture the entire output (default) -S,   --stream           accept a stream of additional options on stdin
+        --no-fullscreen         open wl-mirror as a window (default) --fullscreen-output O   open wl-mirror as fullscreen on output O --no-fullscreen-output  open wl-mirror as fullscreen on the current output (default) -s l, --scaling linear        use linear scaling (default) -s n, --scaling nearest       use nearest neighbor scaling -s e, --scaling exact         only scale to exact multiples of the output size -b B  --backend B             use a specific backend for capturing the screen -t T, --transform T           apply custom transform T -r R, --region R              capture custom region R --no-region             capture the entire output (default) -S,   --stream                accept a stream of additional options on stdin

 backends:
   - auto        automatically try the backends in order and use the first that works (default)